About Lansing USD# 469 School District

 |About USD 469|

 Lansing USD469 serves the city of Lansing as well as surrounding rural areas that are included in the boundaries of the 49 square mile school district.
 Some of the Lansing school district encompasses parts of the city of Leavenworth.
-The city of Lansing has a population of 11,964 while the Lansing School system has an enrollment of approximately 2,500 students K-12.
-The district employs 192 licensed staff, 220 classified staff and 14 administrators.
+The city of Lansing has a population of 11,900 while the Lansing School system has an enrollment of approximately 2,600 students in grades Early Childhood - 12.
+The district employs 205 licensed staff, 196 classified staff and 13 administrators.
 The majority of our teachers have advanced degrees beyond a Bachelor degree.

 The Lansing Schools operate an early childhood program, an elementary building for grades K-3, an intermediate school for grades 4-5, a middle school for grades 6-8, and a high school for grades 9-12.
 The Lansing School District also houses the New Beginnings Day Treatment and LINCS (18-21) special education programs for Leavenworth County.
 The Board of Education's policies reflect the philosophy that Lansing Schools are designed and operated to meet the needs of all students enrolled to include their families, communities, and the larger social domain of life after school.
 Parents who have a child with an exceptionality requiring special education services to include gifted education should contact the appropriate grade level building administrative office or the Lansing Special Education Administrative Office at 913-727-1755.

 Resident students are defined as living with a parent or legal guardian within the boundaries of the district.
 Non-resident students are considered for acceptance at Lansing Public Schools based on their prior attendance, academic achievements, and space availability.
 For information concerning the district admission policy, contact the District Office at 913-727-1100.